camaraproject/Governance/ProjectStructureAndRoles.md

 **Working Group Repositories**

 Working Groups are primarily used to facilitate topics of discussion that are in scope for the CAMARA Project but that are short-lived or that span multiple Sub Projects.
 If a subset of Project participants wants to get together and discuss a topic, they can do so by forming a Working Group.
-The Technical Steering Committee (TSC) decides upon implementing or removing Working Groups.
+The Technical Steering Committee (TSC) decides upon implementing or removing Working Groups, and their Maintainers.

 Working Groups are documented in a separate section of [CAMARA wiki](https://lf-camaraproject.atlassian.net/) and can have one or multiple GitHub repositories following the API Repository template (the rules for API Repositories apply).
 In the Readme.md file the repositories of Working Groups are marked with a "Working Group" badge.